The Best Things To Do in Flagstaff, Arizona USA by JetSettingFools.com

 Flagstaff, Arizona Map of Things To Do by JetSettingFools.com

-Now that you know all of the best Flagstaff, Arizona things to do, we have a few final travel tips that will help you plan your trip!
+Now that you know all of the best Flagstaff, Arizona things to do, we have some final advice that will help you plan your trip!

-Rather than taking a train or flying into Flagstaff, visitors traveling from out of state will likely find that it is more affordable to fly into Phoenix Sky Harbor (PHX) and then rent a car to drive to Flagstaff.
+Those traveling from out of state will likely find that it is more affordable to fly into Phoenix Sky Harbor (PHX) and then rent a car and drive to Flagstaff.

 Road Trip to Flagstaff from Phoenix

-Honestly, we think the best way to travel to Flagstaff is by car.
-Besides, road-tripping to Flagstaff is half the fun!
-There is always a sense of anticipation – adventure mixed with excitement – when driving north from Phoenix.
+Honestly, we believe the best way to travel to Flagstaff is by car.
+There is a sense of anticipation – adventure mixed with excitement – when driving north from Phoenix.

 The trip is best completed with no time frame, good music and great friends.
-About halfway through the drive, desert landscapes give way to fields of pines – a sign that you can finally put the windows down and let the cool wind rush into the car.
-(If you’ve ever lived in Phoenix, you know how glorious this moment is!)
+About halfway through the drive, desert landscapes give way to fields of pines.

 Places To Stay in Flagstaff, AZ